 What Types of Storm Damage Are Not Covered?

-As previously mentioned, there are a few types of storm damage that are not typically covered under standard home insurance policies.
-Here’s a look at a few uncovered scenarios you may encounter.
+As previously mentioned, there are a few types of storm damage that are not typically covered under standard home insurance policies:

 Flooding may occur as a result of heavy storms, over-saturated ground, melting snow, or overflowing or surging bodies of water, like rivers, ponds, lakes, or the ocean.
 When these types of floods cause damage to a home, many standard homeowners insurance policies do not cover the resulting damages.

-Since flooding can cause severe structural damage to your home as well as damage to your personal belongings, many homeowners in areas prone to flooding choose to purchase a separate flood insurance policy.
+Homeowners can purchase a separate stand-alone flood insurance policy.
+This would provide dwelling and personal property coverage for flood events.
 Flooding is becoming more frequent along the U.S. coastline, making it even more important for homeowners in coastal areas to consider whether they need this extra coverage.